 I also like Chinese cabbage.
 But it’s not easy to find.

-I’d love to make my own kimchi one day!
+I would love to make my own kimchi one day!

-Cabbage Rolls Recipe with Ground Beef
+Easy Cabbage Rolls Recipe with Ground Beef

 In autumn and winter I’m looking forward to savoy cabbage.